 As with any goal in life, the best way to pursue early retirement is to develop a plan and begin taking action.
 If you want to retire early, here are seven steps you can take:

-Early retirement is a somewhat vague concept and will mean different things to different people.
-To some people, “early retirement” may mean age 35, and to others, it may mean age 55.
+Retiring early is a somewhat vague concept and will mean different things to different people.
+To some people, “retire early” may mean age 35, and to others, it may mean age 55.

 Some people may want to stop working altogether, and other people may want to simply work less.
 The point is, you need to identify what your goals are right from the start.